The Stanford MBA Program will help you develop your vision and the substance required to achieve it.

-The first year is largely comprised of core courses with potential room for one to two electives in winter and spring quarters.
+The first year mostly comprises core courses with potential room for one to two electives in winter and spring quarters.

 Global Experience Requirement

-The Global Experiences portfolio at Stanford GSB offers various exciting opportunities for students to explore and engage in worldwide issues in order to fully appreciate the complexities involved in global management.
-MBA students are required to enroll in and complete one Global Experience to fulfill the Global Experience Requirement.
+The Global Experiences portfolio at Stanford GSB offers various exciting programs for students to explore and engage in worldwide issues in order to fully appreciate the complexities involved in global management.
+MBA students are required to participate in and complete one Global Experience to fulfill the Global Experience Requirement (GER).

-The global experiences you have at Stanford will broaden your perspective, and change the way you lead — no matter where you end up.
+The global opportunities you have at Stanford will broaden your perspective and change the way you lead — no matter where you end up.

 Second-Year Curriculum Overview

-The second year of the MBA Program, you will likely be taking almost all electives.
+During the second year of the MBA program, you will likely be taking almost all electives.
 These courses can help broaden your experience and perspective, strengthen your areas of development, allow you to explore new subjects, and ensure a well-rounded general management education.
 We add new electives or substantially revise existing topics every year to respond to changes in the business environment, the social sector, and students’ interests.
 Elective topics include:

 - Global management